IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/gcp_fundamentals.md

 <!-- (40 Minuti) -->
 <!-- TODO: TEST -->

 **Google App Engine (GAE)** is a **PaaS cloud computing platform** for developing and hosting web applications in Google-managed data centers.
 GAE abstracts the underlying infrastructure, allowing developers to focus on writing code.
+It is classified as a **Serverless product**, as it allows developers to write and deploy code without owning a physical server.

 **Key features of GAE:**